-IQM's co-design approach, which is specifically developing optimized quantum processors for application-specific tasks, is also aimed at solving the fundamental problems in fluid turbulence.
-Successfully modeling supersonic turbulence with a quantum-accelerated supercomputer also extends to better understanding nature and the cosmos.
+IQM's co-design approach, which is specifically developing optimized quantum processors for application-specific tasks, is also aimed at solving fundamental problems like fluid turbulence.
+Successfully modeling supersonic turbulence with a quantum-accelerated supercomputer also extends to better understanding of nature and the cosmos.